“This was a great business meeting!”

 Separate and Categorize Expenses

 The importance of separating business and personal expenses appropriately cannot be overstated.
 Categorizing business expenses and using categories relevant to your business is a must.
-If business owners use the criteria mentioned above, they will minimize their risks.
+Business owners will minimize their risks if they use the criteria mentioned above.
 If the CRA investigates and finds a large volume of personal expenses, the business owner could have to pay back the deductions plus penalties and interest.
-Other legal consequences including further audits of the shareholders will also be on the table.
+Other legal consequences, including further audits of the shareholders, will also be on the table.

-It is always worth the money to get sound financial advice regarding your business expenses.
-If there is any question about whether it’s a business expense, professional advice should be sought.
-Your dedicated professionals at KATA Accounting Solutions PC have all the answers you need if this is the case.
+Getting sound financial advice regarding your business expenses is always worth the money.
+Professional advice should be sought if there is any question about whether it’s a business expense.
+If this is the case, your dedicated professionals at KATA Accounting Solutions PC have all the answers you need.